 Getting Started - Git Tools

-There are many ways to use Git.
-It has a lot of different dedicated tools to use.
-We mentioned that there is the option to download third-party Git GUI tools.
-However, Git comes with already built in GUI, as well as other different tools.
-This tutorial will focus on the command line, because though
+There are many ways to use Git and what is more, it has a number of different dedicated tools to use.
+For example, it might be a good idea to download some third-party Git GUI tools.
+On the other hand, Git comes with an already-built-in GUI, as well as other different tools.
+This tutorial will focus mainly on the command line.

 As its name suggests, this is a command line prompt interpreter.
 If you currently use or have used Windows, you probably have seen one.
 If you have installed Git on Windows and are used to using CMD, you can use it for Git commands.

 Bash in Git is an emulation or a Unix shell for Linux and Mac OS, so you can use it on Windows as well if you are used to Linux.

 Graphical User Interface (GUI) facilitates the usage of Git.
 You might not need to touch Git Bash, CMD or use command lines at all.

 On the other hand, the built-in GUI has its own limitations.
 At first sight, it might look quite minimalistic.
 What is more, different GUI despite their capabilities can support only partial Git functionality.
 That is why this tutorial focuses on mastering Git command lines.